How to Manage and Reconcile Bank Accounts in FreshBooks | Fit Small Business

 Setting the reconciliation start date in FreshBooks

 In the next field, enter the opening balance from the date you chose to start reconciling.
-Then click Continue again.
-You’re now ready to start reconciling this account.
-You’ll only need to set the opening balance the first time you reconcile an account.
+Then, click Continue.
+You’re now ready to start reconciling this account, and you’ll only need to set the opening balance the first time you reconcile an account.
 Click Get Started to begin the reconciliation.

 Entering the opening balance in FreshBooks